KARSE22/mvp/README.md

 <img src="assets/SearchByTag.gif" width="100%"/>

 ### Saved Studies
 > Users can save studies to their profile for review or access later.
-They are saved to their account, so upon re-entering the website, their previosuly saved studies will populate until removed by user.
+They are saved to their account, so upon re-entering the website, their previously saved studies will populate until removed by user.

 <img src="assets/SavedStudies.gif" width="100%"/>